-- .2 they shall be made of approved materials resistant to wear and destruction by microorganisms (rotting); - .3 fire hoses in assembly with nozzles shall be stowed at hydrants or on open places on reels or in baskets.
+- .2 they shall be made of approved materials resistant to wear and destruction by microorganisms (rotting): - .3 fire hoses in assembly with nozzles shall be stowed at hydrants or on open places on reels or in baskets.
 On open decks they shall be kept in spray-proof ventilated lockers or enclosures.
-The lockers and enclosures shall be marked with letters "FH" (fire hydrant) painted red; - .4 in passenger ships, there shall be provided at least one fire hose for each of the hydrants and these hoses shall be used only for fire fighting or testing at fire drills and surveys.
-Additionally, in inner spaces in passenger ships carrying more than 36 passengers fire hoses shall be connected to hydrants at all times; - .5 on cargo ships: - .5.1 of 1000 and more gross tonnage, the number of fire hoses is determined one fire hose per each 30 m of length and one spare fire hose, but not less than five hoses per ship.
-This number doesn't include any hoses required for machinery or boiler spaces.
-The Register may require to increase number of hoses in order to ensure sufficient number of hoses and their accessibility at any time, considering the type of ship and
+Stowage locations for fire hoses with nozzles (fire lockers and enclosures) shall be marked with fire control signs in accordance with IMO resolution A.952(23) as amended by IMO resolution A.1116(30); - .4 in passenger ships, there shall be provided at least one fire hose for each of the hydrants and these hoses shall be used only for fire fighting or testing at fire drills and surveys.
+Additionally, in inner spaces in passenger ships carrying more than 36 passengers fire hoses shall be connected to hydrants at all times;